simoncowen88/dogeconf-19/talk/90-expr.md

 ### "Hot path"

-Performance is paramount
+Performance is paramount.

-No allocation allowed
+No allocation allowed.

 ???